 Below are only some relatively minor comments that the authors may wish to consider.
 None are particularly critical to address.

 1) The initial contrast between functional and statistical interaction, whilst a necessary note, is perhaps likely to confuse many readers unless followed up more fully.
 Perhaps room for another Box item?
 I recognize this issue has been clearly dealt with in other similar articles, but particularly for biologists coming to this manuscript, it still may be worth a fuller treatment (i.e. connecting it with the issues of scaling effects mentioned later, etc) as it still seems to cause an inordinate amount of confusion.[Au:I’ll leave this to your judgement.
 I think that this issue is addressed enough, and you point to where readers can get more information.
 We can accommodate 1 extra display item (up to a maximum of 7 print display items) if you want to develop this]

+Dismiss

 2) I may have missed it, but I think the case-only approach (very standard in epidemiological studies of interaction) is not covered.
 In many ways, it is ideally suited to screening for epistasis, at least in homogeneous populations between unlinked loci....
 Think it should at least be mentioned as another analytic option (with its own type 1/type 2 trade-off).

+Wenhua to deal with

 3) In discussing some of the machine learning/ AI approaches: it is mentioned that imputed/dosage data cannot necessarily be handled easily.
 Do many of these methods also suffer from problems of missing data (i.e. that may become severe when considering combinations of genotypes beyond pairs).

+Wenhua to deal with

 4) "Arising from these strategies are some examples of epistasis with strong statistical support (Box 4)..."
 After reading this, I was hoping that Box 4 would actually contain a list of these "strong" findings, tabulating the disease/QT, the type of interaction effect, the study design, allele frequencies, genes, etc. Box 4 as it stands is great (and certainly should remain), but I thought the former also could be informative (if indeed the authors wish to 'put their money where their mouth is', so to speak, and claim that these results are worthy of such highlighting).
 [Au: there is room in this box for a small embedded table if you choose]

+Gib – mention no studies are convincing based on these guidelines

+DONE

 5) Just to note that the discussion of scale effects (p12) is